 Rather than focusing on just their own local market like regular agencies, they tend to have excellent connections with agencies outside their market and a great knowledge of how those markets work.
 Depending on where agencies are located (especially agencies overseas), requirements for models can vary drastically so it's important mother agencies have a good undestanding of that.
 Some agencies are specifically run as mother agencies, while others can act as a mother agent to some models and as a regular agency to others, so it would depend what type of contract you sign with them if they are your ‘mother’ agent or not.

 While having a mother agent sounds like an obvious no-brainer, there is a catch to the system (remember, modeling is a business).
 Like all agencies, mother agencies run off commission (roughly 10% – 15%) not only on the jobs they get their models locally, but also on the jobs their models get booked through their other agencies.
 Commission for agencies is usually 20%, but if you have a monther agent and they also get a cut of your earnings, the commission is usually split 50/50 between your mother agent and the secondary agency that got you the booking.
 While it's usually split even between the agencies, it's not unheard of for the mother agencie's commission to be in addition to whatever the secondary agency charges (typically 20%).
-While regular commission rates are usually added on top of the rate a model will be getting paid, mother agency commissions are often taken directly from the model's paycheck.
-While there are instances where the mother agency will directly charge commission to the 'secondary' agency, it isn't unheard of for them to take money directly from the model's earnings.
+While regular commission rates are usually added on top of the rate a model will be getting paid, mother agency commissions are sometimes taken directly from the model's paycheck, so this is something to be aware of when you're signing a contract.